shoutem/shoutem.github.io/_posts/1-1-4-CreatingShortcutAndScreen.md

 Click on the `Restaurants`, which will get that screen inserted into navigation.

 Start the preview now or check out your app on the phone using Mobilizer app.

+> #### Note
-It might take some time while the app preview shows, since every time you change extension inside of your app, we need to build an app with that extension.
+> It might take some time while the app preview shows.
+Every time you change an extension, we need to rebuild apps using that extension.
+Development process is much faster with [local development environment]({{ site.baseurl }}/docs/extensions/tutorials/setting-local-environment), but you're fine without it for passing this tutorial.

 <p class="image">
 <img src='{{ site.baseurl }}/img/getting-started/extension-hello-world.png'/>
 </p>

 In the preview, you can see the _Hello World_ screen.
 Let's put some UI components on the screen.